-Do you suspect a squirrel control problem in your home or business?
+Do you suspect a squirrel problem in your home or business?
 Squirrels are known to nest in the attic, crawl space, eaves, and more!
 The scurrying noises you are hearing may be a Douglas Squirrel, Eastern Gray Squirrel or Northern Flying Squirrel.
-Our technicians have the experience to identify your specific squirrel control problem and create an effective plan of squirrel trapping and removal, damage repairs and squirrel proofing.
-Call Critter Control of Seattle and schedule your appointment today!
-206.536.2360
+Our technicians have the experience to identify your specific squirrel control problem and create an effective plan of squirrel trapping and removal, damage repairs, and squirrel proofing.
+Call Critter Control of Seattle and schedule your appointment today at 206.536.2360

 Squirrel Trapping and Removal

 Critter Control of Seattle will use professional trapping methods to effectively get rid of the squirrels in your home or business.
 Are you interested in more information regarding our trapping services?
-Give us a call today!
+Contact Us today!